zapperment/8tlr-router-desktop/README.md

 [releases page on GitHub](https://github.com/zapperment/8tlr-router-desktop/releases) — there should be a new release draft for the version you have just published.

-Click on the release draft, then click on the pencil iconm (“edit”).
+Click on the release draft, then click on the pencil icon (“edit”).

 Click on the “publish release”.